AhmedAlmaskare/Travel-Agency-Network-Design/README.md

 # International Travel Agency Network Implementation
 ## Project Overview
-This repository contains the configurations and supporting documents for the CCNP SWITCH practice skills exam, focused on designing and implementing a switched network for the International Travel Agency.
+This repository contains the configurations and supporting documents for the CCNP SWITCH project, focused on designing and implementing a switched network for the International Travel Agency.
 The project aims to establish a robust, scalable, and secure network using Cisco technologies, following specific requirements outlined in this project.
 ## Network Topology
 The network consists of two distribution layer switches (DLS1 and DLS2) and two access layer switches (ALS1 and ALS2).
 A topology diagram is included in the repository to provide a visual understanding of the network structure.
 ## Technologies Used